uob-coms20007/uob-coms20007.github.io/notes/syntax/ll.md

   * $B \Coloneqq B \andop B$, which would make sense if e.g. the rest of the string is $(\tt) \andop \ff$
   * or $B \Coloneqq B \orop B$, which would make sense if e.g. the rest of the string is $(\tt) \orop \ff$

-On the other hand, I can tell you that the parsing table for the alternative grammar:
+On the other hand, I can tell you that, for the alternative grammar:

 $$
   \begin{array}{lcl}